kongweiying2/previewjs/CAA.md

 ## 1. Definitions

-"Us" means Zenc Labs Pty Ltd, incorporated in NSW, Australia.
+"Us" means Stultus Studios Pty Ltd, incorporated in NSW, Australia.
+Eusaybia products such as NSC currently trade under Stultus Studios Pty Ltd as well.

 "You" means the individual who Submits a Contribution to Us.